le-chartreux/linux-config/README.md

 # Configuration for Manjaro 22.1.3 Gnome minimal

-My personal configuration for [Manjaro 22.1.3 minimal with Gnome 4 desktop](https://download.manjaro.org/gnome/22.1.3/manjaro-gnome-22.1.3-minimal-230529-linux61.iso).
-It includes all the commands to install & parametrize it.
-Everything is done with Shell commands (except a part of the GitHub configuration that you should do on the GitHub website): no need to search on settings, just copy/paste the commands.
+My personal configuration for [Manjaro](https://manjaro.org/) 22.1.3 minimal with [Gnome 4](https://www.gnome.org/) desktop.
+You can download the official ISO [here](https://download.manjaro.org/gnome/22.1.3/manjaro-gnome-22.1.3-minimal-230529-linux61.iso).

+The configuration consists of Shell commands, making it easy to install and customize without having to navigate through settings.
+Simply copy and paste the commands below.
+Please note that a part of the GitHub configuration requires actions to be performed on the GitHub website, which is not covered by the Shell commands provided here.

-I recommend that you set up the tools from the [Utilities](#utilities) and [Installers](#installers) sections before the other parts, since they are sometimes needed.
+To ensure a smooth setup, I recommend starting with the tools from the [Utilities](#utilities) and [Installers](#installers) sections as they may be required for other parts of the configuration.

 ## Table of contents